Dennis-The14th-web/Dennis-The14th-web/README.md

 ### 👨🏻‍💻  About Me
     👨🏻   I'm a Full-Stack Developer able to build an app presence from the ground up from conception to navigation, layout, & programming.
     👨🏻‍💻   Exploring new technologies and working on my skills.
-    🌱   I’m currently learning as it is a continous process of life.
+    🌱   I’m currently learning as it is a continous process of life. 💉 ⚡    Fun fact: I'm a CLI freak and Heroku CM is slow ... 😄 :tortoise:
-    ⚡    Fun fact: I'm a CLI freak and Heroku CM is slow ... 😄 🔭   I’m currently working on ... hmmm  *hands on*
+    🔭   I’m currently working on ... hmmm  *hands on* :keyboard:

-### 🛠  import programming.lang.*
+### ⚙️  import programming.lang.*
-- 🌐   JS, C++, Java, C#, Python, Node.js, React, Angular.
+    🔧   JS, C++, Java, C#, Python, Node.js, React, Angular.
-    - FSF with Flask, R Toolkit, Swift, React Native, Andriod, HTML5, CSS.
+        FSF with Flask, R Toolkit, Swift, React Native, Andriod, HTML5, CSS.

 <!--